-The surface of the Sun is 10,000 Fahrenheit, but its outer atmosphere—the corona—soars to some 3.5 million Fahrenheit.
-Its blistering heat is why no spacecraft has been able to go anywhere it.
+The surface of the Sun is 10,000 Fahrenheit, but its outer atmosphere—the corona—is way hotter, about 3.5 million Fahrenheit.
+Its blistering heat is the reason why no spacecraft has been able to go anywhere it.

-But in the middle of next year, NASA will send a piece of hardware to reconnaissance it from close quarters.
-The Parker Solar Probe will get within four million miles it, with the gravitational assist of seven Venus flybys and make 24 orbits of our parent star.
+But in July 2018, NASA will send a piece of hardware to reconnaissance it from close quarters.
+The Parker Solar Probe will get within four million miles of it with the gravitational assist of seven Venus flybys and make 24 orbits of our parent star.

-The mission is made possible by a shield constructed from a carbon-carbon composite, which will keep the probe’s instruments safe in the range of 70 Fahrenheit.
+It’ll be protected by a shield made from a carbon-carbon composite, which will keep its instruments safe in the range of 70 Fahrenheit.